 The best universities in China are the public ones as they are heavily backed by the Chinese government.
 Competition remains fierce for these positions, and only those who achieve high grades on the national emission test (the “GaoKao”) are able to attend.

-To avoid facing the intense all-or-nothing “GaoKao” test, and the overbearing competition, some students opt to move away from China and seek education overseas.
+To avoid facing the intense all-or-nothing “GaoKao” test, and the overbearing competition, some students opt to move away from China and seek education in overseas schools.
 In the eyes of local employers, students who have had an education abroad are seen as someone with in-depth world knowledge, and strong English language skills.

 Major reasons for Chinese students to study overseas in 2015 and 2021